Corrections to the Hamiltonian induced by finite-strength coupling to the environment: Hamiltonian corrections

-where $K$ is the so-called Kossakowski matrix and for a while we do not determine it: For particular choice of $K$ and $\Upsilon^{(\text{dyn})}$ we will obtain a given master equation, such as the Bloch-Redfield or Davies-GKSL one.
-Notice that the master equation Eq. \eqref{master_equation} leads to a completely positive dynamics if the matrix $K_{\alpha \beta}(\omega,\omega', t)$ is positive semi-definite.
-Later, we consider the long-time limit, when $t \to \infty$, for which we use the abbreviations:
+$K$ is the so-called Kossakowski matrix and for a while we do not determine it: For particular choice of $K$ and $\Upsilon^{(\text{LS})}$ we will obtain a given master equation, such as the Bloch-Redfield or Davies one.
+Notice that the Liouvillian in Eq. \eqref{master_equation} leads to a completely positive dynamics if the matrix $K_{\alpha \beta}(\omega,\omega', t)$ is positive semi-definite.
+Later, we consider the long-time limits (assuming they exist), when $t \to \infty$, for which we use the abbreviations:

+The Lamb-shift correction introduces a renormalization of the bare Hamiltonian $H_0$ of the open system due to the finite-strength coupling with the environment.
+The correction affects the Hamiltonian part of the evolution.